Society for the Protection of Ancient Buildings: Organization and activities

 Today, the SPAB still operates according to Morris's original manifesto.
 It campaigns, advises, runs training programmes and courses, conducts research, and publishes information.
 As one of the National Amenity Societies, the Society is a statutory consultee on alterations to listed buildings, and by law must be notified of any application in England and Wales to demolish any listed building in whole or in part.

 The society, which is a registered charity, is based at 37 Spital Square, London.
+The society has branches in Scotland, Ireland, and Wales.
+In 2022, the society reported 6579 members.

 For its dedicated service to heritage, the society was awarded the European Union Prize for Cultural Heritage / Europa Nostra Award in 2012.

-In 2022, the society reported 6579 members.

-The society has branches in Scotland, Ireland, and Wales.

 The society's Mills Section is concerned with the protection, repair, and continued use of traditional windmills and watermills.
 Ken Major carried out much work on its behalf.

 An annual award honours the memory of church enthusiast and SPAB member Sir John Betjeman.
 The award is presented for outstanding repairs to the fabric of places of worship in England and Wales completed in the last 18 months.